KDE/neochat/README.md

 ## Building NeoChat

-The best way to build KDE apps during development is to use `kdesrc-build`.
-The full instructions for this can be found on the KDE community website's get involved section under [development](https://community.kde.org/Get_Involved/development).
+The best way to build KDE apps during development is to use `kde-builder`.
+The full instructions for this can be found on the KDE community website's get involved section under [development](https://develop.kde.org/docs/getting-started/building/).
 This is primarily aimed at Linux development.

 For Windows and Android, [Craft](https://invent.kde.org/packaging/craft) is the primary choice.
-There are guides for setting up development environments for [Windows](https://community.kde.org/Get_Involved/development/Windows) and [Android](https://develop.kde.org/docs/packaging/android/building_applications/).
+There are guides for setting up development environments for [Windows](https://develop.kde.org/docs/getting-started/building/craft/) and [Android](https://develop.kde.org/docs/packaging/android/building_applications/).

 ## Running

 Start the executable in your preferred way – either from the build directory or from the installed location.
+If built using `kde-builder`, you can also run `kde-builder --run neochat`

 ## Tests